zwilsoncc/docs/pages/docs/examples/chat.md

 As the first step, we need to setup a simple HTML webpage that shows a form (which can contain the message to sent) and a list of messages sent before.

-In turn, the first thing we'll do is create a new directory and move into it:
+In turn, the first thing we'll do is create a new directory, move into it, and create a `package.json`:

 ```
 {